spotlightpa/poor-richard/content/news/2022-11-16-SPLHOUSECONTFINAL.md

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

 The Associated Press had previously called 101 races for Democrats and 100 for Republicans in the 203-member chamber.
-The AP calls races when it can find no mathematical path for losing candidates to win based on outstanding votes.
+By Thursday night, Democrats had secured a one-seat majority.

 Democrats’ pickup of a dozen seats has come as a shock to many in Harrisburg — including the party now slated to be in power.